 The city of Dublin purchased the property in 1999 and turned the home into a community center dedicated to the arts.
 Dublin Arts Center opened to the public on March 17, 2002 as the home of Dublin Arts Council.

-Dublin Arts Council leases the property from the city of Dublin.
+Dublin Arts Council leases the property at 7125 Riverside Drive from the city of Dublin.
+Parking and restrooms that are accessible to people with disabilities are available.